 - Availability of investments

-The good news is that, if you choose from any of these five stock trading platforms, you’ll enjoy lower fees and a better user experience.
+The good news is that, if you choose from any of these stock trading platforms, you’ll enjoy lower fees and a better user experience.

 Sure, you could physically go to a brokerage to buy stocks, but who has time for that?
-Check out these five best online stock trading platforms to make your money work for you.
+Check out these best online stock trading platforms to make your money work for you.